 - First and foremost, remove yourself from the environment to the best of your ability.
 Begin the process of remediation of your water-damaged environment.
 It is best to consult an expert in the field who has been trained in the Shoemaker method of mold remediation.

 - Invest in a high-quality indoor HEPA air filter capable of removing particles less than 0.1 microns.
-Most commonly purchased HEPA filters only filters particles to 0.3 microns and above.
+Most commonly purchased HEPA filters only filter particles to 0.3 microns and above.

 - Use cholestyramine, Welchol (known as Lodalis in Canada) to aid your body in removing the toxins by binding to them.
 Be sure to avoid constipation while using binders.
 Add magnesium oxide or citrate powders to prevent constipation during your detoxification process.